María Isabel of Spain: Marriage

-Anxious to find a crown for Maria Isabel, in the spring 1801, her mother looked to marry her to her paternal first cousin the Duke of Calabria, Prince Francesco of Naples and Sicily, whose wife, Archduchess Maria Clementina of Austria, was then still alive, but died of consumption in November of that year.
+Anxious to find a crown for María Isabel, in the spring 1801, her mother looked to marry her to her paternal first cousin the Duke of Calabria, Prince Francesco of Naples and Sicily, whose wife, Archduchess Maria Clementina of Austria, was then still alive, but died of consumption in November of that year.

 The idea came from the French diplomat Alquier, who had been ambassador in Madrid and Naples.
 His plan was to bring the Kingdom of Naples, an ally of England and hostile to France, into the recently formed Spanish-French alliance, proposing a closer relationship between the two families through double marriages.
-Infanta Maria Isabel and her eldest brother, Ferdinand, Prince of Asturias, would marry their first cousins: Maria Antonia of Naples and Francesco, Duke of Calabria.
+Infanta María Isabel and her eldest brother, Fernando, Prince of Asturias, would marry their first cousins: Princess Maria Antonia of Naples and Sicily and Prince Francesco, Duke of Calabria.
 The Queen, Maria Carolina of Austria, who hated France and mistrusted Spain for its good will toward Napoleon, opposed the match.
-Infanta Maria Isabel was only twelve years old; even at a time when princesses married very young, she was unusually so for a bride.
+Infanta María Isabel was only twelve years old; even at a time when princesses married very young, she was unusually so for a bride.
 But her early marriage was justified by the need to secure the hasty resumption of close relations between Spain and Naples at a particularly critical time for the European courts, struggling with the expansionist policy of Napoleon.

 The contracts of the two marriages were signed in Aranjuez in April 1802.
-On 6 July 1802, her thirteenth birthday, María Isabel married in Madrid her 25-year-old cousin, Francesco by proxy, as his second wife.
+On 6 July 1802, her thirteenth birthday, Maria Isabella married in Madrid her 25-year-old cousin, Francesco by proxy, as his second wife.
 Her brother Ferdinand stood in the ceremony in place of the groom.
 The Spanish royal family traveled to Barcelona on 13 August.
 The two couples were married in person on 4 October at the arrival of Francesco and his sister.
 The festivities lasted until 12 October when María Isabel, in Italian Maria Isabella, left Barcelona towards Naples.